storymessinger/Journey/README.md

 ## How to use the application

 #### "World Search" : Search address/places around the world
-1. You are able to search many places via Google Map API service with the search bar provided.(via Google Map Places Library or Google Map Geocode Library)
+1. You are able to search many places via Google Map API service with the search bar provided.(via Google Map Geocode Library)
-2. You can also search places by using keywords such as 'pizza'  with the search bar.
+2. This search has a fallback.
+When the result is not sure (partial search = true), it falls back on **Nearby Search**, and uses Google Map Places Libary.
 3. What you have searched(recent search) is remembered on the left side, top of the sidebar. (up to 10 search results)
 	- You can click the recent search results, and it will automatically find it again

+#### "Nearby Place Search" : Search places nearby
+1. You can search nearby places by using this option of the search.
+For example, searching for pizza places nearby.

-#### "Filter Recent Search" : Filter the searched results
+#### "Filter Recent Searches" : Filter the searched results
 1. You can filter the recent search results by using **Filter Recent Search**
 2. It filters among the 10 recent search results and show them.